optimizely/javascript-sdk/README.md

 </h3>

 <p align="center">
-  This repository houses the official JavaScript SDK for use with Optimizely X Full Stack
+  This repository houses the official JavaScript SDK for use with Optimizely X Full Stack.
 </p>

 ## Packages